Peculiarities of management of elderly patients with chronic cerebral ischemia

 One of the most common causes of cognitive impairment in elderly and senile patients is chronic cerebral ischemia (CCI).
 Given that many elderly patients believe that memory impairment and other cognitive functions are a manifestation of the normal aging process, such patients rarely complain of cognitive decline when visiting a doctor.
 The line between progressive moderate cognitive impairment and the initial stages of dementia is very thin.
 Therefore, it is extremely important to identify the moment of this transition in time and manage to adequately help the patient in time.

-In everyday practice, various screening tests and scales are used to identify cognitive impairment, however, the number one scale in screening vascular cognitive impairment is the Montreal Cognitive Assessment Scale.
-According to clinical guidelines, diagnostics should be performed at the general therapeutic stage, after examination and diagnosis, the patient moves to the next stage - the treatment stage.
+In everyday practice, various screening tests and scales are used to detect cognitive impairment; however, the primary screening scale for vascular cognitive impairment is the Montreal Cognitive Assessment Scale.
+According to clinical guidelines, diagnosis should be performed during the general therapeutic phase.
+After examination and diagnosis, the patient moves on to the next stage—treatment.

 Pharmacotherapy of elderly patients is a complex task.
 First of all, it is extremely important to avoid polypharmacy when choosing a drug.

-Mexidol® is a multimodal neurocytoprotector, the combination of effects of the drug Mexidol® allows to influence the main clinical symptoms of cerebrovascular pathology, avoiding additional prescription of drugs due to the multimodality of its effects, improving patient compliance to treatment and increasing the safety of pharmacotherapy.
+Mexidol®allows is a multimodal neurocytoprotector; the combination of effects of Mexidol®for the treatment of the main clinical symptoms of cerebrovascular pathology, avoiding the need for additional medications due to the multimodality of its effects, improving patient adherence to treatment and increasing the safety of pharmacotherapy.

 THE INFORMATION IS INTENDED FOR HEALTHCARE AND PHARMACEUTICAL PROFESSIONALS.
 THIS INFORMATION IS NOT INTENDED AS A SUBSTITUTE FOR MEDICAL ADVICE.